Eric Haase Player Props: Tigers vs. Rays

 - The Rays pitching staff was 12th in MLB last season with a collective 8.7 strikeouts per nine innings.

-- Rays pitchers combined to allow 172 total home runs last year (1.1 per game).
-That ranked 15th in baseball.
+- Rays pitchers combined to give up 172 total home runs at a rate of 1.1 per game (15th in baseball).

-- Eflin gets the call to start for the Rays, his first this season.
+- Springs starts for the first time this season for the Rays.

-- In his last appearance on Sunday, Nov.
-6, the 28-year-old righty threw in relief and went one scoreless inning against the Houston Astros.
+- The 30-year-old lefty started and threw three innings in his last appearance on Tuesday, Oct.
+4 against the Boston Red Sox.

 © 2023 Data Skrive.
 All rights reserved.